CarrotInPot/CarrotInPot/README.md

 - I'm a passionate and enthusiastic software engineering student at AUT, constantly learning and exploring new technologies in the world of software development and data science.

 ## 🌱 I'm currently working on and learning:
-- Microsoft Student Accelerator
+- Web Development
 - Unity, C#, Python, R

 ## 🏆 Achievements:
 - AUT Undergraduate Scholarship 2022
 - AUT School Leaver Scholarship 2021
+- TLC Inspiring Local Minds Scholarship 2020

 ## 🛠️ Skills:
 - Programming Languages: Java, C++, SQL

 ## 📫 How to reach me:
 - Email: vidalfan11@gmail.com